Eryquicc/LiteViewer/README.md

 # LiteViewer

-A simple, lightweight, and fast image viewer.
+LiteViewer is a program for viewing photos, designed to be simple, lightweight, and fast.